 The Vault, Palace International, 7:00 p.m.

-A closing reception for the SNCC Digital Gateway Project featuring music and a reflection by Ash-Lee Henderson, co-director of Highlander Center.
+A closing reception for the SNCC Digital Gateway Project featuring music and a keynote by Ash-Lee Henderson, co-director of Highlander Research & Education Center.